BryceKnight16/holbertonschool-simple_shell/README.md

 ## License

-This project is licensed under the Holberton .
+This project is licensed under the Holberton School.